MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/manage/Manage-Windows-virtual-machines-with-PowerShell-Direct.md

 ---
 # Manage Windows virtual machines with PowerShell Direct

->Applies To: Windows 10, Windows Server Technical Preview
+>Applies To: Windows 10, Windows Server 2016

-**This is preliminary content and subject to change.**

-You can use PowerShell Direct to remotely manage a Windows 10 or Windows Server 2016 Technical Preview virtual machine from a  Windows 10 or Windows Server 2016 Technical Preview Hyper-V host.
+You can use PowerShell Direct to remotely manage a Windows 10 or Windows Server 2016 virtual machine from a Windows 10 or Windows Server 2016 Hyper-V host.
 PowerShell Direct allows Windows PowerShell management inside a virtual machine regardless of the network configuration or remote management settings on either the Hyper-V host or the virtual machine.
 This makes it easier for Hyper-V Administrators to automate and script virtual machine management and configuration.

 There are two ways to run PowerShell Direct: